PhoenixIndustries/phoenixblog/site/content/donate.md

 ### What do I get if I donate

-You get the feeling that you helped us out and that everybody is thankful to you :)
+You get a big THANK YOU from the Core Team.
+Since contributions will keep the servers up and running and make sure you get updates and features within Manjaro.

 ### Why am I donating to a private person